Nextdoor/k8s-charts/charts/prometheus-alerts/README.md

 This chart provides a default deployment for a simple application that operates in a [Deployment][deployments].
 The chart automatically configures various defaults for you like the Kubernetes [Horizontal Pod Autoscaler][hpa].

+## Important Note on Changs to this chart!

+If you make changes to the queries in this chart, you must also go duplicate those changes in the `charts/simple-app`, `charts/daemonset-app` and `charts/stateful-app` charts.

 ## Upgrade Notes